-Blue Elderberry
+The Blue Elderberry

-Cook the fruit before eating
+Cook the berries before eating

-Blue elderberry and more so, the red elderberry, contain the compound hydrocyanic acid.
-This chemical compound may lead to mild cyanide poisoning if consumed in large quantities.
+Blue Elderberry and more so, the Red elderberry, contain the compound hydrocyanic acid.
+This chemical compound may lead to mild Cyanide poisoning if consumed in large quantities.
 Cooking the fruit first renders the hydrocyanic acid harmless.

-The bark, leaves, and roots contain the highest concentrations of the acid.
+The bark, leaves, and roots contain the highest concentrations of this acid.
 But do not eat the berries raw as they can cause mild nausea.
 The fruit must be boiled and cooked well before consumption.

 Are Elderberries safe to eat?

-But so, you know, I have been eating blue elderberry in the form of syrup for over 30 years.
+"I have been eating blue Elderberries syrup for over 30 years.
 And yes, the berries are safe to eat when cooked.
-Also, a glass of elder wine has been known to soothe my throat now and then.
+Also, a small glass of elder wine made from fermented Elderberry juice is known to soothe my throat now and again." ~Mark J Wienert

-Influenza A & B virus infection
+Influenza A & B Virus Infection

-Is the Elder flower edible?
+Is the Elderflower edible?

 How to Make Basic Elderberry Syrup